mFingers/BookingApi/readme.md

 1. Create a mailbox processor (agent) to handle the incoming reservations
 1. Hook into WebApi where it creates controllers, and subscribe to the controller, using the agent

+## Decouple the agent from the web API, it should be a host concern
+1. Install FSharp Reactive library

+## Decouple the backing store from the agent
+1. Change CompositionRoot to accept IReservation
+1. Remove ConcurrentBag from agent
+--> Result: agent only depends on IObservable<'T>